Nighttime Matters: New Study Finds Taking Blood Pressure Medication at Night May Offer Added Benefits

 What You Can Do

-• Talk to Your Doctor: Don’t change your medication routine on your own.
-Speak with your provider about whether nighttime dosing is right for you.
+Talk to Your Doctor: Don’t change your medication routine on your own.
+Speak with your provider about whether nighttime dosing or earlier interventions are right for you.

 Moving Forward

 At the Center for Transformative Health (CTH), we believe that prevention and equity must go hand-in-hand.
-As new studies like this one reshape how we approach chronic disease, our mission is to make sure that information, access, and prevention strategies reach all communities—especially those most affected by disparities.
+As new studies and guidelines reshape how we approach chronic disease, our mission is to make sure that information, access, and prevention strategies reach all communities—especially those most affected by disparities.

 Want to learn more?